 Community Support Groups exist in local communities across New Zealand.
-The volunteers who make up the groups include Blind & Low Vision NZ clients, family and whanau, local health professionals and others interested in supporting the Blind & Low Vision NZ’s work.
+The volunteers who make up the groups include Blind Low Vision NZ clients, family and whanau, local health professionals and others interested in supporting Blind Low Vision NZ’s work.
 They are involved in a lot of different activities which bring people who are blind or have low vision together.
-Supporting and complementing the Blind & Low Vision NZ’s work they create community connections.
+Supporting and complementing Blind Low Vision NZ’s work, they create community connections.

 If you’d like to join or find out more about a Community Support Group in your area, please get in touch.
 If there’s not a group in your area and you’re keen to establish one, we can help with that too.
-Call 0800 243 33 33 and ask for the Community Engagement Practice Leader or email firstname.lastname@example.org
+Call 0800 24 33 33 and ask for the Community and Volunteer Coordinator in your area or email firstname.lastname@example.org

 Telefriend is a peer support service available for you, your family and friends.
 It offers the chance to talk to other people who understand from their own experience.
-Staffed by trained volunteers who are blind or have low vision themselves, Telefriend is a caring, confidential service protected by a code of practice.
+Staffed by trained volunteers who are blind or have low vision themselves, Telefriend is a caring, confidential service.

 You can reach Telefriend on 0800 100 051 (Monday to Friday, 1:00pm to 4:00pm).
 Outside of these hours, you can leave a message and the call will be returned.